-Enrollment: In Year 2, the first phase of the technology infrastructure will be functioning, and participants will be enrolled to meet the project goal of 800 participants total by month 5.
+Enrollment: In Year 2, the first phase of the technology infrastructure will be functioning, and participants will be enrolled to meet the project goal of 840 participants total by month 12.
 Waiting lists will be started (with DHCS approval) of potential participants as the target enrollment is met.
 During Years 3-5, it is expected that attrition will reduce the number of participants, which will need to be replaced by new participants from the waiting list.
-The attrition rate is anticipated to be approximately 400 participants per year, consisting primarily of participant reassessment and project "graduation" due to improvements in risk factors and health outcomes, and a reduction in risk factors that would transition them into the Targeted Case Management program.
+The attrition rate is anticipated to be approximately 420 in Year 2 and 440 participants in Years 3-5, consisting primarily of participant reassessment and project "graduation" due to improvements in risk factors and health outcomes, and a reduction in risk factors that would transition them into the Targeted Case Management program.
 Other reasons for this attrition will also be dropouts, participant mortality, or inability to continue due to other factors such as institutionalization or departure from the area.